Beko dishwashers rated

 Full-sized dishwashers from Beko tend to have a capacity of 12-13 place settings, while slimline Beko models have room for 9-10.

-Some Beko machines come with features that make using your dishwasher that bit more convenient.
+Some Beko dishwashers have features that make using them that bit more convenient.
 For example, some models have a delayed-start option, which means you can set a wash to start when most suits you – for example, if you tend to wash your dishes overnight.
 However, you're unlikely to find flashy features on the cheapest Beko models.
-Take a look at the technical specifications on our dishwasher reviews to see what each of Beko's machines comes with.
+Take a look at the technical specifications in our dishwasher reviews to see what features each of Beko's machines has.

-You can see how many Beko dishwashers have scored top marks in our tests by comparing all our Best Buy dishwashers.

-You can contact Beko by calling its customer support line on 0800 479 0095 or via its website: www.beko.co.uk.
+You can contact Beko by calling its customer support line on 0800 479 0095 or via its website: beko.co.uk.